arcboundrav/evodom/README.md

 Support all decisions arising in the Base Set, not just those generated by the First Game kingdom cards.

-In particular, inform deck composition decisions---e.g., trashing with Chapel---by deriving a deck evaluation function from evolved preferences.
+In particular, inform deck composition decisions—e.g., trashing with Chapel—by deriving a deck evaluation function from evolved preferences.
 Currently, choosing between changes to one's set of cards which involve different numbers of Pieces is not supported.